Ravichev/PoliceEDA/README.md

 • detected outliers, missing values, and anomalies,
 • analyzed distributions and relationships between variables,
 • created various plots, charts, and correlation matrices to visualize the data,
-• came up with hypotheses and confirmed/disproved them.
+•  formulated hypotheses and validated or rejected them based on the data.